Lessercomputer/Bookmarks/README.md

 ## Known Issues

-Bookmark app may crash when bookmark or binder is dragged and dropped in recent macOS.
+Bookmarks app may crash when bookmark or binder is dragged and dropped in recent macOS.

+Bug fixes are welcome

 ## macOS support
 macOS (10.8 or higher)